romenrg/romenrg.github.com/source/_posts/2018-12-29-what-makes-a-great-software-engineer.markdown

 <img src="/images/question_unsplash.jpg" alt="Picture of a cofee mug with a question mug" />

-Most job descriptions simply describe a list of technologies as the necessary “profile” for the open position.
+Most job descriptions simply list a set of technologies as the necessary “profile” for the open position.
 However… Aren’t there other skills that could have a higher impact on developer’s success?

 Are we looking at the right skills?